sambeirne/sambeirne.github.io/README.md

 Sam Beirne is a game designer from Western Washington.
 He has more than 15 years of professional experience and has contributed to 9 titles.

-For employment inquiries, he may be reached via [LinkedIn](https://www.linkedin.com/in/sambeirne).
+For employment related inquiries, he may be reached via [LinkedIn](https://www.linkedin.com/in/sambeirne).

 ## Games